verdaccio/website/website/translated_docs/it-IT/config.md

 This release includes a new property named `experiments` that can be placed in the `config.yaml` and is completely optional.

 We want to be able to ship new things without affecting production environments.
-This flag allows us to add new features and get feedback from the community that wants to use them.
+This flag allows us to add new features and get feedback from the community who decides to use them.

-The features that are under this flag might not be stable or might be removed in future releases.
+The features under this flag might not be stable or might be removed in future releases.

-Un esempio:
+Here is one example:

 ```yaml
 experiments: